IsmaelMartinez/gridfs-storage-engine/README.md

 ```
 router.post('/api/v1/uploadFile/', upload.single('file'), function () { //what next } );
-router.post('/api/v1/uploadFiles', upload.multiple('files'), function () { //what next });
+router.post('/api/v1/uploadFiles', upload.array('files'), function () { //what next });
 ```

 Any key/value body elements a part from the file, will be added as the file metadata.

 If there is no connection on initialization, the system will throw an exception.

 You can catch the error and retry to reconnect using the function connectToMongoDB

 ### Options